Grant Fisher

 Grant Jackson Fisher (born April 22, 1997) is an American middle- and long-distance runner who is the world record holder in the short track 3000 m and 5000 m.
-Fisher also holds American records in the 3000 m, two mile, and 10,000 m events.
+Fisher also holds American records in the 3000 m, short track two mile, and 10,000 m events.
 At the 2024 Paris Olympics, Fisher won bronze medals in the 5000 m and 10,000 m, becoming the first American to medal in both events at an Olympic Games.

 In high school, Fisher was named Gatorade Player of the Year for cross country for the 2013–2014 and 2014–2015 seasons.
 On June 4, 2015, he became the seventh American high school student to run a mile under four minutes.
 He competed for Stanford University from 2015 to 2019, where he was a 12-time All-American.
 At the 2017 NCAA Outdoor Track and Field Championships, he won the 5000 m, becoming the first American underclassman to do so in 28 years.
 Fisher has competed professionally for Nike since 2019.

-Personal life
+Early life and career

-Grant Fisher was born in Calgary, Alberta, on April 22, 1997, to Dan and Sonia Fisher.
+Fisher was born in Calgary, Alberta, on April 22, 1997, to Dan and Sonia Fisher.
 He has an older sister, Hailey, and a younger brother, Mark.
 He grew up in Grand Blanc, Michigan and attended Stanford University in Palo Alto, California.
 In addition to running, Fisher was an avid soccer player.
 He began playing the sport when he was four years old and in high school was a member of the Michigan Wolves, an elite level club team.
 Fisher now trains in Park City, Utah, under the guidance of Coach Mike Scannell.

-Early career

 While living in Grand Blanc, Michigan, Fisher began running in the spring of his seventh grade year, after joining his middle school cross country team.
 When he became a freshman in high school, Fisher joined both the soccer and cross country teams, where he made varsity for both.